 Percentage of distinct users who did not experience a crash during the specified time period.

-Number of sessions in the specified time range that did not end by a crash of the application.
+Percentage of sessions in the specified time range not ended by a crash of the application.

 Number of users that experienced a crash in the specified time range.

-Number of users that started at least once during the specified time period of a specific release.
+- User based adoption: the number of users who started the application at least once during the last 24 hours of a specific release.

 A shorter version of the name = name without the package or short version of the hash.